Today in New York Weather History: May 29

 Today was Memorial Day, and for the first time since 1999 the temperature rose into the 80s.
 The afternoon high of 88° was fourteen degrees above average.

-Under sunny skies, chances appeared very good that the year's first 90-degree reading would happen today.
-Alas, we came up short by one degree, mirroring yesterday's high of 89°.
+Under sunny skies, chances appeared very good that the year's first reading in the 90s would happen today.
+Alas, the high came up short by one degree, mirroring yesterday's high of 89°.
 However, very high humidity (the dew point was in the low 70s) pushed the heat index into the mid-90s.

 Today was the fifth day in a row with a high temperature of 87° or warmer, and a mean temperature that was ten degrees or more above average (two days had highs in the 90s).
 Temperatures during this five-day period were 14 degrees above average.